-The end of the year is upon us and that means a lot of stress.
-Between wrapping up the year, the obligatory celebrations with family members that are not always peaceful and the gifting, it can really take its toll on your energy and your mental balance.
+As a busy career woman your mental health may suffer with the arrival of the holiday season.
+Between the wrapping up of the calendar year at work, the obligatory celebrations with your family members (which are not always so peaceful), and all the gifting and festivities to organize, it can really take a toll on your energy and your balance.

 Having boundaries helps you stay balanced and healthy.